activeviam/atoti-spring-boot-template/README.md

   instrumentation, [we are not supposed to start the OpenTelemetry Java agent which does the out-of-the-box instrumentation](https://opentelemetry.io/docs/zero-code/java/spring-boot-starter/) since Atoti does it already.<br>
   We do this just in case you find yourself in this context.

+Similarly, you can find the following run configurations that work with IntelliJ Idea CE:

+- `AtotiSpringBootApplication (no OTEL) App`
+- `AtotiSpringBootApplication OTEL App`
+- `AtotiSpringBootApplication OTEL w/agent App`

 #### Connecting to the Atoti Server